orkosinha/ignite/README.md

 # ignite
-This app is built as part of {CODE:BUFFALO}
+This app is built as part of {code : buffalo}